AdobeDocs/commerce-operations.en/help/installation/prerequisites/rabbitmq.md

 ## Start the message queue consumers

-After you have connected {{site.data.var.ee}} and RabbitMQ, you must start the message queue consumers.
+After you have connected Adobe Commerce and RabbitMQ, you must start the message queue consumers.
 See [Configure message queues]({{page.baseurl}}/config-guide/mq/manage-message-queues.html#start-message-queue-consumers) for details.